by Alex Maher

 “Let’s Kill Time” is the song most reminiscent of The Stargazer Lilies’ older style, which is to say their pre-TOBACCO sound.
 Guitar swells and drones through the stratosphere over a stumbling but steady beat.
 Field’s lyrics are unintelligible but they add a depth of color to Ceparano’s vaporous instruments.

-“Icarus Sun” is the final song, a washed out epic recalling the hubris of his father Daedalus, whose wax wings melted when the son took them too close to the sun.
+"Icarus Sun” is the final song, a washed out epic recalling the hubris of the song’s namesake, whose wax wings melted when he flew too close to the sun despite his father Daedalus’ warning.
 Well well well, if it isn’t the sun again, that ever-present image throughout The Stargazer Lilies’ discography.
 After a consideration of the meaning of life (or something) by Fields, treated brilliantly by Fec, Ceparano’s soundscape opens up into a plane of warbling guitars.
 The bass and drums amble onward through the gleaming ball of fuzz, trying desperately to stay afloat as the song fades.

 Life and light, immensity and wonder, something so big it defies comprehension, that mystery always pulling at our hearts.
 The music of Occabot reflects all this in reverence to the sun.
 It sounds so colossal that it pulls the listener outside themselves and into a vast expanse of noise and love.
 Listen to this one loud.